Robert E. McLaughlin

 increased costs to build largest U.S. oil refinery.

-Lead Insurance Counsel on Engineering firm involved in Flint, Michigan
+Lead Insurance Counsel on Engineering firm involved in Flint, Michigan water case.

 Lead Insurance Counsel on Engineering Firm involved in Florida